nefarius/Nefarius.Drivers.HidHide/README.md

 > This is the recommended approach.

-If you plan to make use of Microsoft Dependency Injection (in ASP.NET Core, Worker Services and alike) and the online services, your app also need to add these NuGet packages:
+If you plan to make use of Microsoft Dependency Injection (in ASP.NET Core, Worker Services and alike) and the online services, your project also needs to add these NuGet packages:

 - `Microsoft.Extensions.Http`
 - `NJsonSchema`